 Throughout the curriculum, opportunities exist to extend and promote mathematics.
-Teachers take advantage of these opportunities and evidence can be found in creative curriculum planning, children's creative curriculum books and via Seesaw, Class Dojo and Tapestry.
+Teachers take advantage of these opportunities and evidence can be found in creative curriculum planning and children's creative curriculum books.

 Special needs

 Wherever possible, children with SEN are taught within the daily mathematics lesson.
 Occasionally, children may be withdrawn for intervention depending on individual need and the best interests of the learner.